The 60th Annual Pediatric Postgraduate Course

 - "Updates in Pediatric Surgical Care: What to do and When to Refer?"

-- Scoliosis Approach:
+- Scoliosis Approach -

 Subaraman Ramchandran, MD – (F, Class of 2019);

-The Infant with Craniosynostosis:
+The Infant with Craniosynostosis -

-(TBA) - (This interactive workshop is a case-based discussion of interesting cases presented by 3 different pediatric surgical specialties.
+Abd-El-Rahman (AR) Abd-El-Barr, MD (F, Class of 2017) - (This interactive workshop is a case-based discussion of interesting cases presented by 3 different pediatric surgical specialties.
 The topics focus on surgical care and approaches to common surgical problems encountered by the primary care provider and how to address these issues)

 - B107(B) - Concurrent Session IV